MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/Interactivity.rst

 By pressing 'n' one cycles through the possible cuts with the type of cut printed in the coordinate format text (i.e. the text showing the current mouse position) and after all cutting types have been cycled through you will end up returning to the initial inactive starting position.
 To initiate the cut click with the left mouse button.
 This point signifies, depending on the cut type, the start or the centre of the cut.
-After providing all positions necessary, the cut will be shown in red and a cut can be created by pressing 'c'.
+After providing all positions necessary, the cut will be shown in red and a 1D cut can be created by pressing 'c' and in some circumstances a 2D plot by 'Ctrl + c'.
 If a second cut is created the first will turn green to signify that it is now inactive.
 To change which cut is active and to move or delete cuts the manage mode has been created.
 Activating it by pressing 'm' one can activate a cut by left clicking on it or delete it by right-clicking it.
 By click-and-drag the cut can be translated.
 Cuts cannot be rescaled or rotated.